ASNA/Fetch-Json-from-the-IBM-i-directly/README.md

 This little spike shows how to call an IBM i RPG program object that returns Json through its parameter list with ASNA Visual RPG.

 This is a very performant way to fetch data from the IBM i.
 It is especially well-suited for getting paged sets of data for Web or Web services work.
-It has a few drawbacks:
+Although this technique has a few drawbacks (see below) is is _very_ performant.
+Over a VPN, it fetched a 40 row result set in about 120ms on average from an AVR console application.
+For a Web app, there is some overhead pushing that data out to the browser, but not much.

+#### Drawbacks

 * The RPG parameter list must declare a string large enough to hold the Json result.
 The maximum length of a *Char field in this context is 32,766.
 This technique is intended for fetching well-scoped chunks of data and this limitation is probably not a big deal.
 This little spike is using a 10K field for the Json result.